bbfox0703/GSpots/README.md

   ## Soon:

-  - Add automatic fetching of the Unreal Engine Version the game is built with (though this will work better with the "later" update listed below).
+  - Add automatic fetching of the Unreal Engine Version the game is built with. :white_check_mark:

   - Add XOR encryption calculations with padding if applicable.

-  - Added memory scan if the games running in the background to try finding the offsets file scanning failed at.
+  - Added memory scan if the games running in the background to try finding the offsets file scanning failed at. :white_check_mark:
-    Memory scanning is in beta..
-It worked for every game i tried, and the one that it didn't work for has obfuscation.

-    This update should help compatibility greatly!

   ## Later: